Edventures with Kids

 choose-your-country-border

 Remember to focus on team work and supporting one another in the games.
-In Angie's words, "We encouraged team spirit by giving each coach face paint markers and the teams had fun decorating their faces.
-Each boy was also given a flag of various countries."
+In Angie’s words, “We encouraged team spirit by giving each coach face paint markers and the teams had fun decorating their faces.
+Each boy was also given a flag of various countries.

 Let the Games Begin

-Decide how you would like to begin your celebration.
-You might go all out and have your own 'opening ceremony'.
-And of most importance is the 'passing of the torch'.
-Since Angie was celebrating her son's birthday, the birthday boy led the way to the field with an Olympic torch (made from a piece of white cardstock and red, yellow and orange tissue paper).
+And of most importance is the ‘passing of the torch’.
+Since Angie was celebrating her son’s birthday, the birthday boy led the way to the field with a fun torch (made from a piece of white cardstock and red, yellow and orange tissue paper tucked inside).
+Here’s a great tutorial for making your own paper torch.

 As you hold the various events, make sure to emphasize the fun part of the games and focus on everyone doing their best.
 Remember the Olympic Creed states "the most important thing.. is not to win but to take part".